kosmojs/kosmojs/docs/start.md

 🔹 The folder name - required and determines what your source folder will be called (use `@` prefix like `@front` for cleaner imports).

-🔹 The Frontend Framework - SolidJS / React for now, Vue / Svelte (and perhaps anothers) coming soon
+🔹 The Frontend Framework - SolidJS / React for now, Vue / Svelte coming soon.
+After selecting a framework, you'll be prompted to enable or disable SSR.
+Server-side rendering is enabled by default but can be disabled for source folders that don't require it.

 🔹 The base URL - optional and defaults to `/`, determining where this folder's routes will be served.

 🔹 The port - optional and defaults to `4000`, setting where the dev server runs for this folder.

-## 3: Install Dependencies
+## 3. Install Dependencies

 Use your favorite package manager: